-When you have a child with autism, therapy becomes a word that is often spoke in your vocabulary.
-There are all sorts of therapies out there, may of which fill up your planner!
-Though many children with autism have therapies outside the home, there are several therapies that can be done at home.
+When you have a child with autism, therapy becomes a word that is often spoken in your vocabulary.
+Though many children with autism have therapies outside the home, there are several therapies that can be done at home or in office.
 Art therapy is one of those options.
 So, what makes autism art therapy so great?

 Today, we are going to go over the benefits of art for autistic children along with some great ways to implement autism art therapy at home.

 Though it may seem cliché art and autism are a great combination.
 For those of us who cannot always get words to come out of our mouths, art offers a way of self-expression.
 For children, it allows their imagination to run wild and come to life before their eyes.
 Art can even be a source of income for autistic adults.

 A major aspect of autism is difficulties in communication.
 This can be anywhere from completely non-verbal to having a hard time processing language and turning it back into a smooth conversation.
 Though communication may be difficult, we still want to express ourselves.
 Art allows for those with autism to speak visually.

 - Easy way to help resolve conflicts they can not verbally express

 - Improves the ability to recognize (and respond) to facial expressions

 - Can be used to help with Sensory Processing Issues

 Ways to Incorporate Autism Art Therapy at Home